AstarNetwork/astar-docs/docs/learn/tokenomics2/tokenomics2-network-fees.md

 $$

 - $base\_fee$ - a fixed fee that needs to be paid for every transaction included in the block.
 - $weight\_fee$ - is the fee related to the weight of the transaction.
-More details about the weight of native transactions and accompanying fees can be found the [in the Build section](/docs/build/wasm/transaction-fees#weight).
 - $c$ - fee multiplier; if network utilization is above ideal, `c` factor will increase, forcing users to pay more.
+And vice-versa, when network congestion is low, fee multiplier will decrease.
 - $length\_fee$ - this is part of the fee related to the transaction length (number of bytes).
 - $rent\_fee$ - deposit fee for storing data on chain.
 Detailed explanation of rent fee calculation in case of Wasm tranactions can be found under the [in the Build section](/docs/build/wasm/transaction-fees#storage-rent).
 - $tip$ - extra payment transaction submitter pays to ensure their transaction gets included faster into a block.